Gennadiy Kozub: Art production management

 In autumn 2006, Kozub became a co-founder of the Biruchiy contemporary art project on Byriuchyi Island spit in the Sea of Azov.
 While Kozub was the project commissioner, and Volodymyr Gulich the art director.

 Since the project's foundation, Kozub has organized it in the main residence (Byriuchyi Island, since 2006; 14 seasons, 208 artists, 11 art groups, 16 countries); in offsite residences in Ukraine (Irshansk, Zhytomyr Oblast, 2015) and Poland (Klementowice, Lublin Voivodeship, 2016–2017); exchanging participants with art residences in Italy (Biella, 2013–2017) and the United States (New York City, 2017–2018); shooting films by Italian directors on Byriuchyi Island (2015–2016); project exhibitions in Ukraine (Zaporizhzhia, Kyiv, Koktebel, Kharkiv, Lviv, Melitopol, Khmelnytskyi; since 2006), Canada (Montreal, 2013) and Italy (Turin, 2017).

-Owing to Kozub's organizational participation, the international performative project "1000-km view" (Ukraine–Netherlands, 2015), the ethno-electronic festival Biruchiy Fest (2016), the educational event Biruchiy Art School (Poland, 2017) were held.
+Owing to Kozub's organizational participation, the ethno-electronic festival Biruchiy Fest (2016), the educational event Biruchiy Art School (Poland, 2017) were held.

 Publishing activity

-Kozub published nine catalogs of the project (2006–2018).
+Kozub published 10 catalogs of the project (2006–2019).
 He organized the publication of Biruchiy contemporary art magazine (2014–2015, 5 issues).